ben-rogerson/twin.macro/README.md

 Choose from one of the following configs:

-- Option a.
-Start with an empty config:
+- a) Start with an empty config:

   ```js
   // tailwind.config.js